majabojarska/blog/content/pve_e1000e_hangups.md

 +++

+{{ image(src="/img/pve_e1000e_hangups/souls_title.webp", alt="Image saying detected hardware unit hang in capital letters, stylized as a Dark Souls III death caption.",
+         position="center", style="border-radius: 8px; width: 100%;") }}

 Recently I've been seeing my NAS' network interface go down unrecoverably (i.e. until a reboot).
 The first time I've observed this, I happened to be running some OS upgrades, so I brushed it off as a one-time, wonky interaction with the network interface.
 However, I've noticed it kept happening from time to time, so I started wondering about the common denominator of all of these events.
 It would only happen during high network throughput events, which saturated the gigabit link in a sustained fashion, like dumping backups or pulling several GBs of packages.
 On the other hand, the issue would never reproduce during light loads (network-wise), like tweaking configs over SSH (even during long-lived sessions).

 <!-- more -->

 ## The environment

-{{ image(src="/img/pve_e1000e_hang/environment.svg", alt="Vacuum tube with powered on heater filaments",
+{{ image(src="/img/pve_e1000e_hangups/environment.svg", alt="Vacuum tube with powered on heater filaments",
          position="center", style="border-radius: 8px; width: 75%; padding: 16px;") }}

 The suspected NAS host is a NixOS VM running on top of [Proxmox VE](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview), which implies there's some virtual network complexity at play.
 To briefly explain the infrastructure, the VMs are networked to the hypervisor's physical interface via a [linux bridge interface](https://pve.proxmox.com/wiki/Network_Configuration).
 Logically, it's like a layer 2 switch, allowing to connect multiple virtual NICs, via physical hypervisor interfaces, to the underlying lab network.

 ## Side note about virtualization

 These NIC hangups quickly sent me down memory lane.
 Circa 2021, I was working on building out virtualization infrastructure for testing an embedded Linux device's software in its early stages.
-The crux of it was that it had several, multi-gigabit NICs, alongside some other, highly sensitive to timing physical interfaces.
+The crux of it was that it had several, multi-gigabit NICs, alongside some other physical interfaces, highly sensitive to timing.
 If I recall correctly, we did eventually have an early hardware prototype in the lab, but it wasn't fit for integrating into a CI pipeline, let alone doing so at scale.
 The challenge with virtualization here, was that the guest OS was a custom-built Yocto image, designed for the _real thing_.

 Generally speaking, virtualizing a hardware-oriented device always calls for some trade-offs.
-Can't run nor test everything in a VM, since there's a boundary, beyond which you can't play pretend anymore (performance or inability to virtualize), or the pretending just stops being reasonably cost-effective (cheaper to use hardware, than build out custom tools enabling further virtualization).
+One cannot simply run nor test everything in a VM, since there's a boundary, beyond which you can't play pretend anymore (performance or inability to virtualize), or the pretending just stops being reasonably cost-effective (cheaper to use hardware, than build out custom tools enabling further virtualization).
 For example:

 - Mocking DMI table info?
 Easy.
 - Setting up disks for a software RAID?
 Easy.
 - Passing through some USB devices?
 Easy.
 - Getting the virtual NICs to behave exactly the same way as your SFP modules of choice, in a way that's compatible with the purpose-built software?
 [What color do you want your dragon?](https://knowyourmeme.com/photos/1052192-for-christmas-i-want-a-dragon).

-Software-side accommodations need to be considered in this situation, e.g. flags that inform the kernel it needs to boot with a slightly different configuration.
+Software-side accommodations eventually need to be considered, e.g. flags that inform the kernel it needs to boot with a slightly different configuration.
 Likewise, services might need to be mocked, or disabled altogether, due to the inability to satisfy certain hardware requirements.
-This implies limitationg to virtualized testing, but it's often still far better than nothing, when hardware units are scarce.
+This implies there are some  limitations to virtualized testing environments, but it's often still far better than nothing, when hardware units are scarce.

 Now, back on topic!